Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 Splash Pad overview and opening times

-Web links to partner businesses operating n the park:
+Web links to partner businesses operating in the park:
 Mamas Place

 Cardiff Beach Centre